-To make any one assembly / sub - assembly comprising of minimum three components in Workshop Practice V and Workshop Practice VI
+To make any one assembly / sub - assembly comprising of minimum three components.

+For Workshop Practice V:

-- A. To prepare process sheets with working drawings of all components. - B. To manufacture the components as per the drawing requiring following operations i.
+- A. To prepare process sheets with working drawings of all components. - B. To manufacture the components as per the drawing requiring following operations - i.
 Turning, ii.
 Boring iii.
-Drilling - C. A visit report based on the industrial visit to study the following machining processes i.
+Drilling - C. A visit report based on the industrial visit to study the following machining processes - i.
 Broaching, ii.
-Slotting iii.
+Slotting, iii.
 Grinding